32-Year-Old Cornerback – Free Agent

 Richard Marshall Contract Information:

-Signed by the Chargers in August of 2013.
+Released by the Chargers in October of 2014.

 To instantly reveal our fantasy analysis of every player – including Richard Marshall – simply subscribe now.